RIR360/development/journal/2025/september.md

 - If you're not doing anything useless, then you must be doing something better.
 - Mindless scrolling brings no joy, stop it and see you'll find an alternative soon.
 - When nothing is fixing, start avoiding the tiggers, that's the quickest fix.
+- When finding solutions is not feasible, avoidance is the key.